k0001/k0001.github.com/articles/opaleye-sot.md

 case: What is the difference between `PgR User` and `PgW User`?
 As we saw before, the only difference is that the columns that can take a `DEFAULT` value when being written need to be wrapped in `WDef`.
-The practical implication of such difference in the types is that, even if we just wanted update single value in a single column in the `User` table, we would still need to manually add wrap all the columns that can take a `DEFAULT` value in `WDef`.
-“Manually”, a word by now we abhor, even more so when we know that this process is entirely mechanical.
-But similarly to how we demonstrated that it was possible to go from `HsI t` to `PgW t` by means of `toPgW'`, it is also possible to go from `PgR t` to `PgW t` by means of `update'`, so ideally we would just precompose `update'` to a function of type `w -> w` (or `PgW User -> PgW User` in our case) that only worries about updating the columns that will change.
+The practical implication of such difference in the types is that even if we just wanted update single value in a single column in the `User` table, we would still need to manually wrap all the columns that can take a `DEFAULT` value in `WDef`. _Manually_, a word by now we abhor, even more so when we know that this process is entirely mechanical.
+But similarly to how we demonstrated that it was possible to go from `HsI t` to `PgW t` by means of `toPgW'`, it is also possible to go from `PgR t` to `PgW t` by means of `update'`, so we could just precompose `update'` with a function of type `PgW t -> PgW t` that only worries about updating the columns that will change.
 Knowing that this is such a common scenario, `opaleye-sot` exports a function `runUpdateTisch` specially designed to work with `Tisch` instances, which we will use instead of `runUpdate`—its type here simplified for our explanatory purposes:

 ```haskell
 runUpdateTisch